 We recognise that some parents or carers who are learning English may find it difficult to communicate with the school and approach the school regarding any concerns they may have on their child's progress.
 We endeavour to fully include EAL parents in the life of the school by, wherever possible, providing interpreting facilities at parents' evenings and other school meetings and by providing key school information in translated format.
 When pupils arrive in Reception sessions are held and families are invited to participate in to understand how they can support their children.

-15. Inclusion of pupils who are Looked After in Local Authority Care
+18. Inclusion of pupils who are Looked After in Local Authority Care, Previously Looked After or in Kinship Care

 Our school recognises that: